darshil0/socratic-math-tutor/README.md

 ### Port 3000 is already in use

-Run on a different port:
+Run the dev server on another port:

 ```bash
 npm run dev -- --port 3001